-Students participating in faculty-led internship programs will receive academic credit for the course-work associated with the internship.
-Students on affiliate or non-Furman programs may do an internship, with credit evaluated on a case-by-case basis.
-For more information about receiving credit for an internship on an affiliate or non-Furman program, please make an appointment with the Chair of your major department.
+Students participating in faculty-led internship programs will receive 4 credits for the internship and associated coursework.
+Students on affiliate or non-Furman programs may do an internship for zero credit.
+Students who want to receive credit for an internship must have a Furman faculty member sponsor the internship.
+For more information about receiving credit for an internship on an affiliate or non-Furman program, please make an appointment with the Office for Undergraduate Research and Internships.